stevetraut/go-tutorials/web-service-gin.md

     *   Loop through the `album` structs in the slice, looking for one whose `ID` field value matches the `id` parameter value.
 If it's found, you serialize that `album` struct to JSON and return it as a response with a `200 OK` HTTP code.
     *   Return an HTTP 404 error with [`http.StatusNotFound`](https://pkg.go.dev/net/http#StatusNotFound) if the album isn't found.

-1. Finally, add the following highlighted code to your <code>main</code> function.
+1. Finally, replace your <code>main</code> function with the following code.

     ```
     func main() {